Roundwood Park: Further construction

 Robson decided that a café would be a good addition to the park, so in 1897 a suitable building was designed and constructed by council employees.
 It was made of brick and timber with a steeply pitched slate roof and gables, with a verandah surrounding it.
 Various owners succeeded one another.
 In 1985, a new building was constructed because the old one became run down.
 Known as the Lodge Café, it currently it features a children's playground, sandpit, and an outdoor seating area.

 Viewing point on the hill.
 Wembley Stadium is in the background.

 Features and events

-Roundwood Park used to, and still does, house a variety of events.
-It also has many interesting and rare features.
+Roundwood Park hosts a variety of events, and features some rare and interesting features.